pnnl/LL-risk-assessment/README.md

 When the main file "main_smaart.py" is run, the user is presented with options as shown in figure below.
 ![Options to User](images/SS_CLI_menu_LDDL_tool.png)

+The options are divided into four sections.
+In the first section the user has the flexibility to select the size and location of the LDDL.
+Second section provides options to choose the type of load variation - monoperiodic, biperiodic, or triangular - along with their corresponding parameters.
+Note that a default option is always avilable in case the user choose not to change anything.